sladem-tox/Pharmacokinetic-sym/README.md

 git clone https://github.com/sladem-tox/Pharmacokinetic-sym
 ```

+### Manual Download:
-Choose download zip and then extract the contents of the repository.
+Choose download zip (press green button marked "Code" above) save to your local machine and then extract the contents.

 Navigate to the .exe file inside the "ddmmyy Compilation" folder.